 Academic Affairs for DeVry University, Philadelphia Metro is located at the Fort Washington campus.
-Academic Affairs comprises Associate College Deans, Faculty, advisors, Registrar's office, Library, and the Academic Support Center.
+Academic Affairs comprises Faculty Chairs, Faculty (and Faculty Advisors), the Registrar's Office, the Library, and the Academic Success Center.
 Academic Affairs is responsible for all academic matters of the University: programmatic offerings, academic advising, registrarial/student records, course scheduling and registration, academic support (tutoring), the library, and all academic personnel decisions.
-Dean of Academic Affairs, Amelia Maurizio is the Chief Academic Officer of DeVry University, Philadelphia Metro.
+Dr. Amelia Maurizio is the dean of Academic Affairs and the chief academic officer of DeVry University, Philadelphia Metro.
 In this capacity she serves as the steward of all academic affairs.
-Dean Maurizio can be reached at firstname.lastname@example.org or at 215-591-5755.
+Dean Maurizio can be reached at amaurizio(at)devry.edu or at 215-591-5755.
+Dr. Edward J. Carvalho is assistant dean of Academic Affairs and supports Dr. Maurizio in her role.
+He can be reached at 215-591-5805 or via e-mail at ecarvalho(at)devry.edu.

-Our Associate College Deans and Student Success Coaches are here to provide academic support and guidance to our students.
-Students can meet with their Student Success Coach or Associate Dean to discuss which program suits their interests.
+Our Faculty Chairs and Student Success Advocates (SSAs) are here to provide academic support and guidance to our students.
+Students can meet with their SSA or Faculty Chair to discuss which program suits their interests.

-The College of Engineering and Information Sciences, under the direction of Dean Suga Suganthan, encompass programs in electronics, networking, information systems, and multimedia graphics.
-These programs provide the students with the necessary analytical and problem-solving skills to begin rewarding careers in engineering.
+The College of Engineering and Information Sciences & the College of Media Arts, under the direction of Dr. Suga Suganthan, encompasses programs in electronics, networking, information systems, and multimedia graphics.
+These programs provide the students with the necessary analytical and problem-solving skills to begin rewarding careers in engineering and multimedia/web design.

-The College of Business and Management, directed by Dean Richard Brisebois.
+The College of Business and Management is directed by Professor Jocelyn Russell.
 These programs focus on applying technology to business strategy, management and decision-making.
 Students choose specialized coursework in up to eleven concentrations within their program.
 Core business courses develop the problem solving, communication, and critical thinking skills essential for survival within today's challenging business world.

-Dean Edward J. Carvalho, directs the College of Liberal Arts and Sciences at Fort Washington.
+Professor John Callan directs the College of Liberal Arts & Sciences & Health Sciences at Fort Washington.
 Liberal Arts and Science courses offer students the opportunity to explore the fundamental concepts and methods of science, hone their communication (public speaking and writing) skills, develop their math (analytical and problem solving) abilities, and gain perspective on the commonality of the human experience through studies in the social sciences and humanities.

-Any student having concerns or questions beyond an instructor's scope may contact his or her Associate College Dean for further assistance.
+Any student having concerns or questions beyond an instructor's scope may contact his or her Faculty Chair for further assistance.

-Jenna Pingitore concentrates her efforts on the concerns of first year students, and with the help of student success coaches and student finance consultants, ensures incoming students a smooth transition into university life by offering them guidance and familiarizing them with the University's policies and procedures.
-In addition to focusing on first year students, she oversees all academic advising matters of the metro.
+Concentrates on the concerns of first-year students, and with the help of student success advocates ensures incoming students a smooth transition into university life by offering them guidance and familiarizing them with the University's policies and procedures.

 Course Formats and Scheduling Options